thetechleila/NYC-Public-Schools-EDA-Pre-and-Post-Pandemic/README.md

-# An EDA of the Demographics, Chronic Absenteeism, and Graduation Rates of the NYC School System (2015 - 2023)
+# **Exploratory Data Analysis of the NYC Public School System Before & After Covid**

+# *Examining Patterns and Trends in Student Demogrpahics, Chronic Absenteeism, and Graduation Rate Data from 2015-2023*
 ___

 ## Overview